-- support partial application of a saved config based on dynamic filtering (e.g. disable all tallow in a food stockpile, even tallow from world-specific generated creatures) - additive and subtractive modes when applying a second stockpile configuration on top of a first - write player-exported stockpile configurations to the dfhack-config/stockpiles folder.
-If you have any stockpile configs in other directories, please move them to that folder. - now includes a library of useful stockpile configs (see docs for details) - stonesense: added an INVERT\MOUSE\Z option to invert the mouse wheel direction - stripcaged: - added --skip-forbidden option for greater control over which items are marked for dumping - items that are marked for dumping are now automatically unforbidden (unless --skip-forbidden is set) - tailor: add support for adamantine cloth (off by default); improve logging - troubleshoot-item: - output as bullet point list with indenting, with item description and ID at top - reports on items that are hidden, artifacts, in containers, and held by a unit - reports on the contents of containers with counts for each contained item type - unforbid: avoids unforbidding unreachable and underwater items by default - unsuspend: - overlay now displays different letters for different suspend states so they can be differentiated in graphics mode (P=planning, x=suspended, X=repeatedly suspended) - overlay now shows a marker all the time when in graphics mode. ascii mode still only shows when paused so that you can see what's underneath. - init.d: directories have moved from the raw subfolder (which no longer exists) to the root of the main DF folder or a savegame folder
+- support applying stockpile configurations with fully enabled categories to stockpiles in worlds other than the one where the configuration was exported from - support partial application of a saved config based on dynamic filtering (e.g. disable all tallow in a food stockpile, even tallow from world-specific generated creatures) - additive and subtractive modes when applying a second stockpile configuration on top of a first - write player-exported stockpile configurations to the dfhack-config/stockpiles folder.
+If you have any stockpile configs in other directories, please move them to that folder. - now includes a library of useful stockpile configs (see docs for details) - stonesense: added an INVERT\MOUSE\Z option to invert the mouse wheel direction - stripcaged:

+- added --skip-forbidden option for greater control over which items are marked for dumping - items that are marked for dumping are now automatically unforbidden (unless --skip-forbidden is set) - tailor: add support for adamantine cloth (off by default); improve logging - troubleshoot-item: - output as bullet point list with indenting, with item description and ID at top - reports on items that are hidden, artifacts, in containers, and held by a unit - reports on the contents of containers with counts for each contained item type - unforbid: avoids unforbidding unreachable and underwater items by default - unsuspend: - overlay now displays different letters for different suspend states so they can be differentiated in graphics mode (P=planning, x=suspended, X=repeatedly suspended) - overlay now shows a marker all the time when in graphics mode. ascii mode still only shows when paused so that you can see what's underneath. - init.d: directories have moved from the raw subfolder (which no longer exists) to the root of the main DF folder or a savegame folder